Aniumbott/LabStation/README.md

                              isTechnician(request.auth.uid)             // Technician can also read any booking );

               // Authenticated users can create bookings for themselves.
-Status must be 'Pending' or 'Waitlisted'.
+              // Status must be 'Pending' or 'Waitlisted' on creation.
               // Client should not send 'createdAt'.
               allow create: if request.auth != null && request.resource.data.userId == request.auth.uid
                               && (request.resource.data.status == 'Pending' || request.resource.data.status == 'Waitlisted');
-                              // Removed: && !("createdAt" in request.resource.data); // This caused issues with serverTimestamp()
+                              // Removed: && !("createdAt" in request.resource.data); as serverTimestamp interaction with rules can be tricky.
+                              // Client code now ensures serverTimestamp() is used and client does not send createdAt.

               // Users can cancel their own 'Pending', 'Waitlisted', or 'Confirmed' bookings.
               // Users can log usage ('usageDetails') for their own 'Confirmed' bookings if the booking is in the past.